youngbryanyu/simple-app-config/README.md

 # simple-app-config
 A simple configuration manager for different environments.
+I created this libary so that you can just import it anywhere in your application code and have it ✨JUST WORK✨.

-This module solves the following things that are kind of a pain:
+This module comes with the following key features:
-- Loading the appropriate configuration based on the environment
+- Loading the appropriate configuration files based on the environment
-- Automatically converting configuration variables to their desired types when retrieving them
+- Automatically converting configuration fields to their desired types when retrieving them
+- Referencing environment variables in configuration files and expanding them (or converting them to their desired type)

+Some other features include
 - Direct access of environment variables and conversion to common types

 ## Navigation